fatiharapoglu/weather/README.md

 ## Features

--   Display 5 days of forecast data for a given location
+-   Display 5 days of forecast data for a given location.
--   Snowflake loading screen with blurry background
+-   Snowflake loading screen with blurry background.
--   Display temperature in Celsius or Fahrenheit units
+-   Display temperature in Celsius or Fahrenheit units.
--   Geolocation API support, which is for browser to find where the user are and show weather for the location
+-   Geolocation API support, which is for browser to find where the user are and show weather for the location.
--   Unique weather symbols for each forecast description
+-   Unique weather symbols for each forecast description.
+-   Responsive design.

 ## Helper Dependencies